dart-lang/dart-vim-plugin/README.md

 Looking for auto-complete, diagnostics as you type, jump to definition and other intellisense features?
-Try a vim plugin for the [Language Server Protocol](http://langserver.org/) such as [vim-lsc][] configured to star the Dart analysis server with the `--lsp` flag.
+Try a vim plugin for the [Language Server Protocol](http://langserver.org/) such as [vim-lsc][] configured to start the Dart analysis server with the `--lsp` flag.

 Looking for an IDE experience?
 See the [Dart Tools][] page.